Bride of the Gorilla

-Bride of the Gorilla is a 1951 horror B-movie film written and directed by Curt Siodmak starring Raymond Burr, Lon Chaney Jr., Barbara Payton and Tom Conway.
+Bride of the Gorilla is a 1951 horror B-movie film written and directed by Curt Siodmak and starring Raymond Burr, Lon Chaney Jr., Barbara Payton and Tom Conway.

 Plot

-Deep in the Latin American jungles, plantation manager Barney Chavez kills his elderly employer in order to get to his beautiful wife Dina Van Gelder.
-Old native witch Al-Long (Gisela Werbisek) witnesses the crime and puts a curse on Barney, who soon after finds himself turning nightly into a rampaging gorilla-like beast.
-When a superstitious police commissioner Taro is brought in to investigate the plantation owner's death, and a rash of strange animal killings, he begins to suspect that all is not as it seems.
-Taro interviews local farmers who have seen the bloodthirsty animal which they identify as "Sukara", a mythical jungle demon resembling a gorilla.
-Meanwhile, Dina is also becoming suspicious of Barney, who seems to be more in love with the jungle than with her.
-She follows him one night into the jungle, only to be attacked by the feral Barney.
+Deep in the Latin American jungles, plantation manager Barney Chavez kills his elderly employer, who is married to the beautiful Dina Van Gelder.
+Old native witch Al-Long witnesses the murder and places a curse on Barney, who transforms into a rampaging gorilla-like beast each night.
+Superstitious police commissioner Taro investigates the plantation owner's death and a rash of strange animal killings.
+He interviews farmers who have seen the bloodthirsty animal, which they identify as Sukara, a mythical jungle demon resembling a gorilla.

+Dina is also becoming suspicious of Barney, who seems to be more in love with the jungle than he is with her.
+She follows him one night into the jungle but is attacked by the feral Barney.
 Taro and his friend Dr. Viet follow her screams in the jungle and shoot Barney.
-Before he dies, Barney peers into his reflection from a pond and sees sukara staring back at him.
+Before he dies, Barney peers into his reflection from a pond and sees "sukara" staring back at him.